soedinglab/spacedust/README.md

 ### Removing temporary files

-During the workflow execution, clustersearch will keep all intermediate outputs in `tmpFolder`, passing the `--remove-tmp-files` parameter will clear out the `tmpFolder` after workflows have finished.
+During the workflow execution, spacedust will keep all intermediate outputs in `tmpFolder`, passing the `--remove-tmp-files` parameter will clear out the `tmpFolder` after workflows have finished.